 The Healing Power of Nature (vis medicatrix naturae)

 — The human body possesses the inherent ability to restore health.
-The physician’s role is to facilitate this process with the aid of natural, nontoxic therapies.
+The Naturopathic Doctor’s role is to facilitate this process with the aid of natural, nontoxic therapies.

 Discover and Treat the Cause, Not Just the Effect (tolle causam)

-— Physicians seek and treat the underlying cause of a disease.
+— Naturopathic Doctors seek and treat the underlying cause of a disease.
 Symptoms are viewed as expressions of the body’s natural attempt to heal.
 The origin of disease is removed or treated so the patient can recover.

 Treat the Whole Person (tolle totum)

 — The multiple factors in health and disease are considered while treating the whole person.
-Physicians provide flexible treatment programs to meet individual health care needs.
+Naturopathic Doctors provide flexible treatment programs to meet individual health care needs.

-— The physician’s major role is to educate, empower, and motivate patients to take responsibility for their own health.
+— The doctor’s major role is to educate, empower, and motivate patients to take responsibility for their own health.
 Creating a healthy cooperative relationship with the patient has a strong therapeutic value.

 Prevention is the best “cure”

-— Naturopathic physicians are preventive medicine specialists.
-Physicians assess patient risk factors and heredity susceptibility and intervene appropriately to reduce risk and prevent illness.
+— Naturopathic doctors are preventive medicine specialists.
+ND’s assess patient risk factors and heredity susceptibility and intervene appropriately to reduce risk and prevent illness.
 Prevention of disease is best accomplished through education and a lifestyle that supports health.